leandronsp/rinha-backend-ruby/README.md

 1. Two Ruby apps behind NGINX
 2. Each app running Puma, a multi-threaded HTTP server
-3. Puma in cluster mode with 2 CPU workers (forking)
-4. Puma using a pool up to 5 threads
+3. Puma using a pool up to 5 threads
-5. [Chespirito](https://github.com/leandronsp/chespirito), a tiny Rack-based web framework
+4. [Chespirito](https://github.com/leandronsp/chespirito), a tiny Rack-based web framework
-6. A database pool of 50 connections
+5. A database pool of 5 connections for each Puma app
-7. Full-text search using ts_vector on PostgreSQL and GIN index
+6. Search based on pg_trgm and GIN index

 ## Usage